raghavmecheri/viper/misc/LRM.md

 Viper's standard library includes methods and functionalities that are used in nearly every program.
 This is to balance the tediousness of requiring numerous lines of imports and keeping compilation quick and program bloat low.

 ## `9.1` Math Functions
-Viper provides built-in methods for common operations used in everyday programming.
+Viper provides built-in methods for common arithmetic operations.

 ### `9.1.1` `sqrt()`
 `sqrt()` returns the square root of the given `int`, `float`, or `char` as a `float`.
 If a `char` is given, the decimal value of its ASCII symbol is used.